 Whether your organization’s entire mission is homeless services, or only one program your organization offers, finding a data management solution can be a challenge.
 Collecting complete and accurate Homeless Management Information System (HMIS) data while also tracking data for your specific program is often done in two disparate systems creating dual entry for busy service providers.
-The HMIS Accelerator allows users to track HMIS compliance data alongside day-to-day operational data in one place, ensuring less time is spent on data entry and more time is focused on your clients.
+The HMIS Module allows users to track HMIS compliance data alongside day-to-day operational data in one place, ensuring less time is spent on data entry and more time is focused on your clients.

 Case Management Made HMIS Compliant

-The Exponent Case Management (ECM) HMIS Accelerator provides everything you need to send complete and accurate data to your local Continuum of Care (COC) for HMIS reports such as the Annual Performance Report (APR) and Annual Homeless Assessment Report (AHAR).
+The Exponent Case Management (ECM) HMIS Module provides everything you need to send complete and accurate data to your local Continuum of Care (COC) for HMIS reports such as the Annual Performance Report (APR) and Annual Homeless Assessment Report (AHAR).

 From the data entry side, the accelerator includes HMIS assessments as well as processes to support best practices in case management including: